Watch our success story

 The next iteration of the supercomputer, Tsubame 3.0, is scheduled to be launched in 2017, and envisages the integration of cloud computing with supercomputers.
 It will require an environment in which different kernel versions can be deployed and coexist within the same operating system.

 “The operating system will play a crucial role in ensuring that a complex array of hardware and software elements work together effectively,” says Professor Matsuoka.
 “There will need to be a framework for providing a runtime environment that can be tailored flexibly to meet user needs, and a lot will be expected of the operating system.
 The operating system is the core element, not just for the kernel, but also for the file systems, schedulers, virtualization layer, and so on.
-Our choice of SUSE Linux Enterprise Server will help us to achieve high performance and usability while connecting to a wide range of middleware.
+Our choice of SLES will help us to achieve high performance and usability while connecting to a wide range of middleware.

 Although the evolution to Tsubame 3.0 will inevitably lead to the software stacks becoming more complex, the Global Scientific Information and Computer Center’s role as a leading-edge research institution makes it vital for the center to take on the challenge of developing a new kind of supercomputing environment.
 Professor Matsuoka says, “The center is committed to moving forward with the creation of next-generation supercomputers in close collaboration with leading HPC vendors such as SUSE and with other research institutions.”